 Do Sustrans have maps for all the long-distance cycle routes?

 Not quite.
 For some reason, the excellent Reivers Route is not a Sustrans map (it’s a very good map and route though).
 Nor is the newer Scottish C2C, which can be followed with just the guide book – there is no separate map.

 If you have seen brown cycle route signs saying National Byway, these are again not linked to Sustrans, but are routes designed to link heritage sites.

 Supposing I want to look at other maps covering the same areas?

 For many parts of the country and for most long-distance routes, Sustrans maps are the main option.
 For popular tourist destinations or cycling areas however, there are other options:

-Goldeneye produce very good maps covering areas like Cornwall, Norfolk, Kent, Hampshire and the North York Moors.
+Goldeneye produce very good maps covering areas like Devon, Norfolk, Kent, the Peak District and the Cotswolds.
 Harvey Maps don’t do many cycle maps, but the ones they do (Yorkshire Dales and Dartmoor) are very good.

 Then there are the Ordnance Survey Tour maps, again of tourist destinations.
 These are very large maps – a bit unwieldy really – but are good for touring.
 I have used them for tours of the Lake District and Devon.

 There are also cycle guide books that can replace maps for set routes, eg produced by Cicerone (including the Yorkshire Dales, northern Scotland and the Western Isles, Wales and the Lake District).
 Excellent Books (by author Richard Peace) produce guide books that can be used on their own as well, eg for the C2C, the Trans Pennine Trail and the Devon Coast to Coast cycle routes.